izzy2lost/CHDBOY/docs/policy.md

 ### License

-CHDBOY is licensed under the GNU General Public License v3.0.
+CHDBOY is licensed under the GNU General Public License v2.
 You are free to:
 - Use the application for any purpose
 - Study how the application works and modify it
 - Redistribute copies
 - Distribute modified versions

+For the full license text, please see: [https://www.gnu.org/licenses/old-licenses/gpl-2.0.html](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html)

 ### Limitations of Liability